shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_12/README.md

-## DATABASE
+# DATABASE

+A database is an organized collection of data, so that it can be easily accessed and managed.

+Databases play a crucial role in the functioning of an application.
+Also, performance of an application is directly dependent on how the underlying database performs for the application.

+There are numerous options we can find to run the managed relational data and also the managed NoSQL databases.

 **Why companies want to store data?**

-ompanies store data for various reasons, and data has become a valuable asset in the modern business landscape.
+Companies store data because it's like having a collection of valuable information that is essential for their business.
+Just like important tools in a toolbox, data helps companies make informed decisions, understand their customers, and plan for the future.
+It's a valuable asset that keeps their business running smoothly and helps them grow and succeed.
 Here are some key reasons why companies want to store data:

 1. **Business Intelligence and Analytics**: Data is essential for gaining insights into business operations, customer behavior, market trends, and other critical aspects.
 By analyzing data, companies can make informed decisions, identify opportunities, and optimize their strategies.